 (Sec.
 22-337 Through 22-359c)

 Every dog, except dogs kept under a kennel license as provided in section 22-342, must be licensed when it becomes six months old and then annually in June.
-The town clerk issues licenses for the dogs in his or her town (See Number 1 license contest for licenses renewed in June).
+The town clerk issues licenses for the dogs in his or her town.

 The town clerk must provide for issuance and renewal of licenses through the mail, and may make license applications available at such facilities as kennels, pet stores, veterinarian's offices, humane society offices and pet grooming establishments.